Glock 9mm | 7 Best Glock 9mm Pistols [2022]

 Best Glock for Concealed Carry

-Best Glock for Concealed Carry - There is no definitive answer to this question since it depends on personal preferences.
-However, many people recommend the Glock 19 for concealed carry because it is compact and easy to conceal, yet it still has a large magazine capacity.
+What's the best Glock for concealed carry?
+There is no definitive answer to this question since it depends on personal preferences, use case, and a number of other factors.
+However, many people recommend the Glock 19 for concealed carry because it is compact and easy to conceal, yet it still has good magazine capacity.
+However, the Glock 43, 43X/43XMOS and 48/48MOS also make a strong case for themselves in the right context.

 Best Glocks for Duty Carry

-Best Glocks for Duty Carry - There are many Glock models that can be suitable for duty carry, but some are better choices than others.
-The Glock 17, Glock 19, and Glock 34 are all popular options that can work well for duty use.
+The best Glocks for duty carry is likewise arguable.
+There are many Glock models that can be suitable for duty carry, but some may better choices than others.
+The Glock 17, Glock 47, Glock 45, Glock 19X, Glock 19, and Glock 34 are all popular options that can work well for duty use.
 The Glock 22 and Glock 23 are also good choices, and the Glock 21 is also a viable option for those who prefer a .45 ACP pistol.

 Best Glock for Home Defense